carldgosselin/build-a-stock-price-indicator/020 - Captsone Project - Build a stock price indicator.md

 [//]: # "- _Has an overview of the project been provided, such as the problem domain, project origin, and related datasets or input data?_"
 [//]: # "- _Has enough background information been given so that an uninformed reader would understand the problem domain and following problem statement?_"

 Hey, indulge me for a minute.
-I'd like to provide an overview of my project through the slightest altercations of my favorite rhymes.
+I'd like to provide an overview of my project through my favorite rhymes.
 Don't expect Shakespeare, although you may be inclined to compare thee to a summer's day...

 **The problem domain**